Joukowsky Institute for Archaeology and the Ancient World

 • The remaining four required courses are deliberately flexible, in order to allow students to explore a particular archaeological interest, region, or theme in more depth.
 Students are encouraged to use these upper-level courses to define a particular core specialty or track, such as a focus on archaeological theory, museum studies, archaeological ethics, materials analysis, cultural heritage, or climate change, as a just a few of the many possible examples:

-• 7-8) Two additional ARCH courses, on any aspect of archaeology and art, at the 1000 level (or above) (e.g., ARCH 1550 Who Owns the Classical Past?, or ANTH 1720 The Human Skeleton).
+• 7-8) Two additional ARCH courses, on any aspect of archaeology and art, at the 1000 level (or above) (for example, ANTH 1720 The Human Skeleton, ARCH 1792 The Archaeology of Slavery, or ARCH 1870 Environmental Archaeology).

 • 9-10) Two non-ARCH courses which either relate to the study of the ancient world or to the discipline of archaeology.
 Outside courses are chosen with the approval of the Concentration Advisor from appropriate 1000 level (or above) offerings in other departments such as, but not limited to: Anthropology, Classics, Egyptology and Assyriology, Environmental Studies, Geological Sciences, History, History of Art and Architecture, Religious Studies.
 One term of language study, in any relevant (usually ancient) language, may also be counted toward this requirement.